| Please click on the photos below to see

 address shaping and carving the stick with a pocket knife

+and a Dremel tool.
 The creative process is a central theme of this

 workshop.
 You may want to keep a journal reflecting your own process as you progress with

 your project.
 Each day will begin with a short discussion of your creative process.
+Please feel free to

 contact me if you have questions or would like to further